 Side Effects of Vyvanse

-General side effects of Vyvanse include rapid heart rate, diarrhea, vomiting, and also headache.
-You also feel jittery, anxious, weak, and alert when you use too much of the drug.
-Seizures are a potentially dangerous side effect.
+General side effects of Vyvanse include insomnia, rapid heart rate, anxiety, diarrhea, vomiting, and headaches.
+Taking the drug also makes you feel jittery, weak, and overly alert when you use too much of it.
+Seizures are a potentially dangerous side effect of Vyvanse.

 Many parents wonder if teens really abuse this particular drug since the drugmaker Shire claims it is impossible to do so.
 Unfortunately, this claim is false.
-The U.S. Department of Justice fined Shire $56.5 million in 2014 after a study indicated the drug is as easily abused as other amphetamines.
+The U.S. Department of Justice fined the manufacturer of Vyvanse $56.5 million in 2014 after a study indicated the drug is as easily abused as other amphetamines.
 According to the Department of Justice and that successful fine, Vyvanse has the potential for abuse, dependence, and addiction.

 As an amphetamine, the drug changes the brain and its reward and pleasure systems.
 Its most deadly side effects are serious cardiac events and sudden death, according to the black box warning on its label.
 Withdrawal symptoms, fatigue, cravings, and depression also occur.